nextflow-io/training/docs/basic_training/index.md

 2. Explore Nextflow concepts using some basic workflows, including a multi-step RNA-Seq analysis
 3. Build and use Docker containers to encapsulate all workflow dependencies
 4. Dive deeper into the core Nextflow syntax, including Channels, Processes, and Operators
-5. Cover cluster and cloud deployment scenarios and explore Nextflow Tower capabilities
+5. Cover cluster and cloud deployment scenarios and explore Seqera Platform capabilities

 This will give you a broad understanding of Nextflow, to start writing your own workflows.
 We hope you enjoy the course!
 This is an ever-evolving document - feedback is always welcome.